krzysztofkobra/discord-chatbot-gpt/README.md

 type "node main.js" in terminal to run

-# bot will interact with everything user-specified channels, EXCEPT messages sent by bot and messages preceded by custom ignored prefix
+# bot will interact with everything in the user-specified channels, EXCEPT messages sent by bot and messages preceded by custom ignored prefix